-DEIRDRE FINDLAY Age: 49 Director Deirdre Findlay has served as a member of our Board since August 2021.
+Deirdre Findlay has served as a member of our Board since August 2021.
 Prior to the Pre-IPO Reorganization, Ms. Findlay had been a member of the Board of Managers of Penelope Group GP since September 2020.
-Ms. Findlay has served as the Chief Marketing Officer of McAfee Corp. since January 2023.
-Previously, Ms. Findlay served as the Chief Marketing Officer and Head of Consumer Revenue at Condé Nast from 2020 to 2023 and the Chief Marketing Officer of Stitch Fix from 2018 to 2020.
+Ms. Findlay has served as Global Chief Commercial Officer of Sonos, Inc. since November 2023.
+Previously, Ms. Findlay served as the Global Chief Marketing Officer of McAfee Corp. from January 2023 to October 2023, the Global Chief Marketing Officer and Head of Consumer Revenue at Condé Nast from 2020 to 2023 and the Global Chief Marketing Officer of Stitch Fix from 2018 to 2020.
 Prior to Stitch Fix, she served as Senior Director of Global Hardware Marketing with Google from 2013 to 2018, Senior Director of Consumer Marketing at eBay from 2011 to April 2013, and Senior Vice President of Digitas from 2000 to 2011.
-Ms. Findlay currently serves on the board of directors of Sonos, Inc. Ms. Findlay holds a B.A. in Economics from Williams College and an M.B.A. from The Tuck School of Business at Dartmouth College.
+Ms. Findlay previously served on the board of directors of Sonos, Inc. from 2020 to 2023.
+Ms. Findlay holds a B.A. in Economics from Williams College and an M.B.A. from The Tuck School of Business at Dartmouth College.
 We believe Ms. Findlay is qualified to serve on our Board because of her extensive experience in digital marketing and her consumer insights leadership.

-MICHAEL WHITE Age: 35 Director Michael White has served as a member of our Board since August 2021.
+MICHAEL WHITE Age: 36 Director Michael White has served as a member of our Board since August 2021.
 Prior to the Pre-IPO Reorganization, Mr. White had been a member of the Board of Managers of Penelope Group GP since January 2020.
-Mr. White is a principal at Advent International Corporation and has focused on buyouts and growth equity investments in the retail, consumer and leisure sector since joining Advent in 2019.
-Advent International Corporation is affiliated with the Advent Funds that acquired the Olaplex business in January 2020.
+Mr. White is a principal at Advent International, L.P. and has focused on buyouts and growth equity investments in the retail, consumer and leisure sector since joining Advent in 2019.
+Advent International, L.P. is affiliated with the Advent Funds that acquired the Olaplex business in January 2020.
 Prior to Advent, Mr. White worked at TPG Capital from 2012 to 2018 and Bain & Company from 2009 to 2012.
-Mr. White is currently a director at Orveon, Inc. He previously served on the board of directors of First Watch Restaurant Group, Inc. from 2019 to April 2023.
+Mr. White is currently a director at Orveon, Inc. He previously served on the board of directors of First Watch Restaurant Group, Inc. from 2019 to 2023.
 Mr. White earned an H.B.A. with distinction and an Ivey Scholar designation from Ivey Business School at Western University and an M.B.A., with distinction, from Harvard Business School.
 We believe Mr. White is qualified to serve on our Board because of his experience advising and investing in retail and consumer companies.

-PAULA ZUSI Age: 62 Director
+PAULA ZUSI Age: 63 Director